deepakhj/cadent/docs/writers.md

     - Peristence delay: the Low resolutions can stay in ram for a long time before they are written.
 This can be problematic if things crash/fail as those data points are never written.
 With the triggered method, they are written once the highest resolution is written.

-To enable this, simply add
+To enable this, simply use the writer drivers of

-    rollup_type="triggered"
+    cassandra-triggered or mysql-triggered

 to the `writer.metrics` options (it will be ignored for anything other then the mysql and cassandra blob writers)

-However it is better to use the `-triggered` driver names as that will tell the accumulators to only accumulate the lowest res (otherwise, the accumulator does not know things are in rollup mode, and will continue to aggregate the lower-res elements, but they will just take up unessesary RAM and process cycles.)

-    cassandra-triggered or mysql-triggered

 #### Max time in Cache